-The following is information about the ranges of significant unobservable inputs used to value the firm's level 3 derivative instruments.
+The following is information about the ranges of significant unobservable inputs used to value the firm's level 3 derivative instruments:

 - Correlation.
-Ranges for correlation cover a variety of underliers both within one market (e.g., equity index and equity single stock names) and across markets (e.g., correlation of an interest rate and an equity price), as well as across regions. - Volatility.
+Ranges for correlation cover a variety of underliers within one market (e.g., equity index and equity single stock names), as well as across regions. - Volatility.
 Ranges for volatility cover numerous underliers across a variety of markets, maturities and strike prices.
 For example, volatility of equity indices is generally lower than volatility of single stocks. - Credit spreads, upfront credit points and recovery rates.
 The ranges for credit spreads, upfront credit points and recovery rates cover a variety of underliers (index and single names), regions, sectors, maturities and credit qualities (high-yield and investment-grade).
 The broad range of this population gives rise to the width of the ranges of significant unobservable inputs.